djStolen/debloat-android/README.md

 > ⚠️ Research each package before running the command to disable it.
 Some apps have hidden dependencies.

 # Xiaomi
+## ⚠️ WARNING:⚠️
+1. Please don’t uninstall apps in a hurry and don’t touch the apps you don’t know about.
+2. Use your own discretion and uninstall apps that you really don’t need.
+3. Also, you must not try to uninstall the following Xiaomi system apps as doing so will result in a soft brick requiring a hard reset.
+- com.miui.securitycenter
+- com.miui.securityadd
+- com.xiaomi.finddevice

 # Instructions
 The following instructions assumes you are familiar with using a command-line interface.